linux-kernel-labs/linux/Documentation/teaching/lectures/intro.rst

 developers or maintainers downstream while even when the merge window is closed.

-Note that bug fixes are accepted even outside merge window in the maintainer's tree from where they are periodically pulled by the upstream maintainer regularly, for every release candidate.
+Note that bug fixes are accepted even outside merge window, in the maintainer's tree, from where they are periodically pulled by the upstream maintainer regularly, for every release candidate.